fnc12/sqlite_orm/README.md

 ```

 It will print a number of deleted users (rows).
 But if you call `changes` without a transaction and your database is located in file not in RAM the result will be 0 always cause `sqlite_orm` opens and closes connection every time you call a function without a transaction.

-The second way guarantess that `commit` or `rollback` will be called.
-You can use either way.

 # Notes